Closed approximate subgroups: compactness, amenability and approximate lattices: Abstract

 \section{Abstract}

-We investigate the notion of good models of approximate subgroups that stems from the work of Hrushovski, and Breuillard, Green and Tao.
-Our goal is twofold: we first give simple criteria showing existence of a good model, related for instance to amenability or compactness; we then study consequences of the existence of a good model for a given approximate subgroup.
-This leads to generalisations of a variety of classical facts about groups to the setting of approximate subgroups.
+We investigate properties of closed approximate subgroups of locally compact groups, with a particular interest for approximate lattices i.e. those approximate subgroups that are discrete and have finite co-volume.

-As a first application, we prove an approximate subgroup version of Cartan's closed-subgroup theorem.
-Which in turn yields a classification of closed approximate subgroups of Euclidean spaces and a structure theorem for compact approximate subgroups.
-We then use this and a suitable notion of amenability for closed approximate subgroups to address questions about the approximate lattices defined by Bj\"{o}rklund and Hartnick.
-We show the equivalence between the viewpoint of good models and the cut-and-project schemes from aperiodic order theory.
-This allows us to extend to all amenable groups a structure theorem for mathematical quasi-crystals due to Meyer, and to prove results concerning intersections of radicals of Lie groups and approximate lattices generalising theorems due to Auslander, Bieberbach and Mostow.
+We prove an approximate subgroup version of Cartan's closed-subgroup theorem and study some applications.
+We give a structure theorem for closed approximate subgroups of amenable groups in the spirit of the Breuillard--Green--Tao theorem.
+We then prove two results concerning approximate lattices: we extend to amenable groups a structure theorem for mathematical quasi-crystals due to Meyer; we prove results concerning intersections of radicals of Lie groups and discrete approximate subgroups generalising theorems due to Auslander, Bieberbach and Mostow.
+As an underlying theme, we exploit the notion of good models of approximate subgroups that stems from the work of Hrushovski, and Breuillard, Green and Tao.
+We show how one can draw information about a given approximate subgroup from a good model, when it exists.